-If you’re interested in establishing a qualified small employer health reimbursement arrangement (QSEHRA), or Small Business HRA, for your company, you might feel overwhelmed by the idea of implementing something new.
-When you break the process down step by step, however, it’s easy to see that setting up a health reimbursement arrangement (HRA) is not nearly as intimidating as you might think—particularly if you use a software platform to help you get started.
+If you’re interested in establishing a qualified small employer health reimbursement arrangement (QSEHRA), or small business HRA, for your company, you might feel overwhelmed by the idea of implementing something new.
+When you break the process down step by step, however, it’s easy to see that setting up a health reimbursement arrangement (HRA) is not nearly as intimidating as you might think—particularly if you choose a QSEHRA administration tool to help you get started.

 We’ve broken the process down into seven steps that are simple to follow and easy to understand.